Travelling With Colds? Here’s What You Should Know

 It’s not just the culture that’s different and exciting, the viruses are too.
 The common cold is common the world ever,and because colds are spread by droplets for example, sneezing and close personal contact.
 You are more likely to get them in crowded urban environments.
 Travelling in crowded public means of transport or by eating in overcrowded restaurants.
-Air pollution and hawking in our towns and spitting compounds is problem in our ubarns areas are another risk factor to getting colds.
+Air pollution and hawking in our towns and spitting compounds is problem in our ubarn areas are another risk factor to getting colds.

 As for symptoms, you know the score-normal or slightly raised temperature, runny nose, sore throat and perhaps a cough.
 Colds usually go away in a few days without any special treatment.
 But when you’re travelling you’re more vulnerable to complications like sinusitis,bronchitis and ear infection.
-Recognise the symptoms of a colds as a sign to take it easy for a day or two for better rest.
+Recognize the symptoms of a colds as a sign to take it easy for a day or two for better rest.

 Drinking plenty of fluids, treat yourself to some good meals and take simple painkiller if necessary for any aches or pains.
 Make your own colds remedy by adding honey or sugar to lemon or lime juice and top with boiled water.
 If there are no complications, antibiotics are of no use since colds are caused by viruses not bacteria